Relintai/pandemonium_engine_docs/tutorials/3d/csg_tools.md

 union, intersection or subtraction, in tree order, and apply them to itself one after the other.

+Note:
-.. note:: In the interest of performance, make sure CSG geometry remains
+ In the interest of performance, make sure CSG geometry remains
           relatively simple, as complex meshes can take a while to process.
           If adding objects together (such as table and room objects), create them as separate CSG trees.
 Forcing too many objects in a single tree